 While newly manufactured furniture may comply with the American Society for Testing Materials (ATSM) standard and even come with tip restraints, older pieces may not be similarly equipped and may require these safety measures.
 If you have children at home, consider these tip restraints to be part of child-proofing and indoor safety.
 Attach these straps and brackets to studs in the wall to help prevent furniture tip-overs, but don't consider them a substitute for supervision.

 01 of 04

 The Safety 1st Furniture Wall Straps are easy to install and sturdy enough to help prevent accidental furniture tip-overs.
 The straps can be used to help secure shelving, bookcases, chests, or armoires to the wall.
-As they are installed in the back, you cannot see the straps from the front but they may be visible from the sides.
+As they are installed in the back, you cannot see the straps from the front, but they may be visible from the sides.

-Each strap is supposed to hold up to 200 pounds of force, and there are two per package.
+Each strap is designed to hold up to 200 pounds of force, and there are two straps per package.
 Make sure to follow instructions to ensure that you are fastening your furniture securely.
 Also, remember that the weight allowance includes the weight of the furniture and whatever else it is holding, so don't consider furniture safe for children to climb.

 02 of 04

-The white nylon straps are screwed one end to the furniture and the other to the wall.
+The white nylon straps are screwed at one end to the furniture and the other to the wall.
 Screws are provided with the straps.
 It is recommended that you use more than two straps with heavier, taller pieces.

-It is essential that these brackets be attached to a stud in the wall to be secure.
-If the bracket is not attached to a stud, the piece of furniture can still come crashing down as the wall alone will not be able to hold it in place.
+These brackets must be attached to a stud in the wall to be secure.
+If the bracket is not attached to a stud, the piece of furniture can still come crashing down, as the wall finish alone will not be able to hold it in place.
 Be sure to follow all directions.
-Many reviewers recommended against using these straps on heavier furniture, but they are useful for smaller or more lightweight furniture.Continue to 5 of 5 below.
+Many reviewers recommended against using these straps on heavier furniture, but they are useful for smaller or more lightweight furniture.

 Kidco Anti-Tip TV Strap